What’s Your Slant with Splints, Cane or Shaker Tape?

 Unless you are weaving that way on purpose and maybe accenting with different colored materials or something similar, folks like me will think you just made a mistake.

-Bottom of wide binding cane stool, twill pattern
+Bottom of cane twill footstool

 So, what’s your slant with splints, reed, hickory bark, cane or Shaker tape?
 Do you agree or disagree?
 Tell us your story or just leave a comment.